vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **What is Pending Intent?**<br/>
     A)A PendingIntent is a token that you give to a foreign application (e.g. NotificationManager, AlarmManager, Home Screen AppWidgetManager, or other 3rd party applications), which allows the foreign application to use your application's permissions to execute a predefined piece of code.
 It specifies a task that requires to be performed in future.

+-   **What is an Intent Service?**<br/>
+    A) IntentService is a subclass of Service that can perform tasks using worker thread unlike service that blocks main thread.

 -   **What is the method that differentiates it to make Service run in background?**<br/>
     A) onHandleIntent() is the method that helps the IntentService to run a particular code block declared inside it, in worker/background thread.